Peter Parcek: Life and career

 Parcek was born in Middletown, Connecticut, United States.
 He first became aware of blues music by listening to WVON AM radio in the evening, when Southern radio station signals barely reached his bedroom in New England.
 He heard music by Muddy Waters, Howlin' Wolf, Albert Collins, and others, before his mother amassed sufficient Green Stamps to purchase her son a nylon-string guitar.
 Intent listening and a passion for the music enabled Parcek to self-teach himself both the harmonica and guitar.
 In the early 1960s, Parcek was fortunate to relocate to England, and it became a life-changing period for him in terms of musical development.
 The British blues scene was blossoming and Parcek was able to witness shows by Eric Clapton, Jeff Beck and Peter Green, the latter of whom had a major impact in forming Parcek's guitar style.
 Suitably inspired, in the late-1960s, Parcek began performing his own small-scale gigs in and around London, both playing the harmonica and singing.
 Eventually though, when his lack of a British work permit was discovered by the authorities, he was forced to return to the States.

-Upon resettling, Parcek continued his study of major blues artists in live shows, many of them at the now-shuttered Shaboo Inn in Willimantic, Connecticut.
+Upon resettling, Parcek continued his study of major blues artists in live shows, many of them at the 1970s Shaboo Inn near Willimantic, Connecticut.
 These included multiple performances from Buddy Guy, and shows from Matt "Guitar" Murphy with the James Cotton Band, Albert Collins, Freddie King, Roy Buchanan, Muddy Waters, Skip James, Albert King and B.B.
 King.
 Parcek later stated "I would sit as close as possible so I could see exactly what they were doing on the guitar.
 It was an amazing education."
 He relocated from Middletown to Boston, Massachusetts, and began to hone his guitar playing skills, by practicing up to 10 hours a day.
 He worked during the day as a school counselor and instrument salesman, before joining a Boston-based blues outfit, Nine Below Zero (not the British band of the same name).
 In the 1990s, Parcek became the guitarist in Pinetop Perkins backing ensemble.